connorngouana/rix/_posts/2024-03-11-digitalrain-cpp.md

 ![image](https://github.com/connorngouana/rix/assets/115573354/69234e0e-4ac3-4067-8e1c-5938c49e1b95)

 ## Raining Matrix Code
-Hey there, I'm Connor, and today I'll be writing about a simple raining matrix effect I crafted in C++.
+Hey there, I'm Connor, and today I'll be writing about a simple raining matrix effect I made in C++.
 My Matrix code is equipped with basic operations such as Constants, Seeding Random Number Generator, Boolean Array, Color Array, and Infinite loops.

 ![image](https://github.com/connorngouana/rix/assets/115573354/a3844d83-ab71-4b35-aeaf-1843491da7e1)

 ## Header File

-Let's dive into the `RAININGCODE.H` header file, which serves as the interface for my raining matrix effect program.
+The `RAININGCODE.H` header file, which serves as the interface for my raining matrix effect program.
 Here's the breakdown:

 - **`startMatrixRainEffect()`**: This function declaration serves as the entry point for our simulation.
 It initiates the raining matrix effect when invoked.